aspose-words/Aspose.Words-Documentation/net/getting-started/features/feature-overview/xamarin-and-net-standard-2-0-limitations-and-api-differences/_index.md

 }
 {{< /highlight >}}
 ## **Xamarin.Android Additional Requirements**
 1. To work properly Aspose.Words' Xamarin.Android API requires Encodings support.
 When you run your Xamarin.Android application in 'Release' mode, it is required to add additional supported Encodings.
-Note that in 'Debug' mode everything will work without these options.
+Note that in 'Debug' mode everything will work without these options.<br>
 ![todo:image_alt_text](xamarin-and-net-standard-2-0-limitations-and-api-differences_1)

-1. If you would like to use Metered license, you need to allow your application internet access.
+1. If you would like to use Metered license, you need to allow your application internet access.<br>
 ![todo:image_alt_text](xamarin-and-net-standard-2-0-limitations-and-api-differences_2)

 ## **Xamarin.iOS Additional Requirements**
 1. To work properly Aspose.Words' Xamarin.iOS API requires Encodings support.
 When you run your Xamarin.iOS application it is required to add additional supported Encodings.